PostHog/posthog-android/USAGE.md

 ### Limitations

 - Requires Android API >= 26, otherwise it's a NoOp.
-- Not compatible and/or tested with [Jetpack Compose](https://developer.android.com/jetpack/compose) yet.
+- [Jetpack Compose](https://developer.android.com/jetpack/compose) is only supported if the `screenshot` option is enabled.
-- It's a representation of the user's screen, not a video recording nor a screenshot.
+- It's a representation of the user's screen, not a video recording.
   - Custom views are not fully supported.
+  - If the option `screenshot` is enabled, the SDK will take a screenshot of the screen instead of making a representation of the user's screen.
 - WebView is not supported, a placeholder will be shown.
 - React Native and Flutter for Android aren't supported.